The Healthcare Law Review: Cambodia

 The NSSF is a public, autonomous and self-financed institute under the Ministry of Labour and Vocational Training (MLVT).
 Daily operations are supervised by the MLVT while the Ministry of Economy and Finance (MEF) administers all finance-related issues.
 The NSSF protects everyone who works in Cambodia in an enterprise or establishment, trainees, apprentices and persons who are attending a rehabilitation centre, as well as seasonal and occasional workers.
 In the past, the NSSF only applied to enterprises and establishments with eight employees or more but this has changed.
 The Prakas No. 448 on the Registration of enterprise/establishment and worker in the NSSF for the persons defined by the provisions of the Labour Law states in its Provision 4 that: 'The Employer refers to natural or legal persons in the public or private with one worker or more in spite of regular or casual workers.'
 Further, Article 5 thereof states that: 'The employer or enterprise/establishment under the scope of the Law on Social Security Schemes for persons defined by the provisions of the Labour Law is compulsory to register his or her own enterprise/establishment in the National Social Security Fund (NSSF).'
 Thus, any employer who has at least one employee must register with and pay the monthly contribution to the NSSF.
 The NSSF does not apply to public civil servants, diplomatic staff, or officials who are temporarily appointed to public service.
 Occupational risk started at the end of 2008 and covers companies throughout the Kingdom of Cambodia.
 Even though there is an authority within each province, companies located in the provinces tend to register in Phnom Penh.

-The first is healthcare for employees relating to accidents at work.
+The first was healthcare for employees relating to accidents at work.
 It was established by the first Cambodian Social Security Law, currently known as the Law on Social Security Schemes for Persons Defined by the Provisions of the Labour Law, passed by Parliament in September 2002.
 It protects workers via an employment injury scheme, with a view to mitigating the social burdens and promoting social stability.
 Currently, 6,868 enterprises are registered with the NSSF system.
-The services covered are pre-established and are classified as follows:12
+The services covered are pre-established and are classified as follows:13

 - Those who are temporarily disabled are paid a daily allowance equal to 70 per cent of workers' daily average wage until recovery, and a daily allowance for those caring for them equal to 50 per cent of the victim's daily allowance.